andoneve/laurawadden.github.io/public/pages/tor-hidden-services-for-beginners.md

 Even though the hidden service allows us to hide our IP address, we don't want to reveal any information about the server that we are using.
 For example, it's easier to trace a server to a person if the server also shows which version it is using.
 This information is usually found in the server header.

 ##### What is a server header?
 Go to localhost:8080 where our nginx server is running.
-Open up the developer tools (usualy ctrl shift i) and open the Network tab.
+Open up the developer tools (usualy alt cmd i) and open the Network tab.
 Refresh the browser and click on the response.
 Under 'Headers' you can open the 'Response headers' section.
 Look for 'Server'.
 Next to that you should see "nginx/1.1" or something similar.
 In this case, 1.1 is the nginx version and reveals information about who you are.

 To change that, go back to your nginx.conf file and add the following line in the server section: